sddevelopment-be/penguin-pragmatic-patterns/content/practices/fail_fast.md

 ```

 Our new `validate_file` function reads the first line of the file and checks if all the required fields are present.
-What is more, the function will tell you exactly which fields are missing in the input file.
+Furthermore, this new version of the function will give you detailed feedback on which fields are missing in the provided input file.

 ```python
 def validate_file(file_to_check):